martinring/thesis/src/3-Self-Verification.md

 Specifically, we translate both the Clash model and the constraints from the OCL specification into *bit-vector logic* (i.e. first-order logic with bit-vectors).
-Trying to show these in an SMT prover such as Yices [@Dutertre:2014] or Z3 [@Z3] fails for non-trivial examples, as does trying to show the properties translated into *conjunctive normal form* (CNF) with a SAT solver such as MiniSat.
+Trying to show these in an SMT prover such as Yices [@Dutertre:2014] or Z3 [@Moura2008Z3AE] fails for non-trivial examples, as does trying to show the properties translated into *conjunctive normal form* (CNF) with a SAT solver such as MiniSat.
 This is where verification usually fails.

-However, post-deployment after we have instantiated the configuration variables, the search space is small enough to allow verification of the corresponding properties even by a lightweight solver [@Bornebusch2017TowardsLS].
+However, post-deployment after we have instantiated the configuration variables, the search space is small enough to allow verification of the corresponding properties even by a lightweight solver [@light-weight-SAT-solving].
 By this, verification of all properties becomes possible.
 Recall that this instantiation cannot be done at the design time, because at that point the instantiating values are still unknown.
 Therefore, the proofs must be rerun